aCastilloNL/LaNurserie/README.md

 ## Purpose

-The Hackathon groups were each tasked with developing a product aimed at providing disaster relief for socially impacted areas of our global economy, i.e. climate change, mental health, equal opportunities, etc. within a 48-hour time frame.
+The Hackathon group participants were each tasked with developing a product aimed at providing disaster relief for socially impacted areas of our global economy. i.e. climate change, mental health, equal opportunity, etc. within a 48-hour time frame.

+Using React.js, mongoDB, Node and Express, among a myriad of technologies (a complete list of which can be found at the end of this readme), we developed a website application integrated with WhatsApp for providing daycare assistance to parents and guardians unable to reach tutelage solutions for their children.

-Using React, React-router-DOM, React-Icons, Functional Approach Only, Hooks, Context, Styled Components, Figma and Miro as the foundation for which the UI lies upon, we have been able to merge both the Front with the Back through deployment and API calls.
+Twilio API, React-router-DOM, React-Icons, Functional Approach Only, Hooks, Context, Styled Components, Figma and Miro as the foundation for which the UI lies upon, we have been able to merge both the Front with the Back through deployment and API calls.

 ## Installation